Exhibiting the Mandorla Art Award 2026: 9-30 May

 – Dr Angela McCarthy

-The winners will be announced at the Opening Night ceremony on Friday 8 May with the works of all the finalists exhibited at Holmes à Court Gallery, Douglas Street Gooyaman, West Perth from 9-30 May.
+The 2026 Mandorla Art Award winners will be announced at the Opening Night ceremony on Friday 8 May with the works of all the finalists exhibited at Holmes à Court Gallery @ no.10, Gooyaman West Perth from 9-30 May.
 The Opening Night is an invitation-only event and offers Mandorla’s community of supporters and artists an exclusive first look at the exhibition.
 This event will be livestreamed on Facebook.
 The exhibition remains open from 11am to 5pm on Wednesday to Friday and 12 noon to 4pm on Saturdays.
 Further details can be found on Humanitix (https://events.humanitix.com/2026-mandorla-art-award-exhibition).